-Evaluations represent one type of AI audit (Mökander et al. 2023), specifically, audits of AI systems; the two other types of AI audits include governance audits and application audits.
-Significant work has been conducted related to governance and application audits, and there are AI auditing frameworks that exist in these contexts at use in the private sector.
-However, evaluations play an outsized role in any framework of auditing for safety of advanced AI or general-purpose AI systems, and play a key role in mitigating societal-scale risks from AI.
-Application audits are also relevant to mitigating societal-scale AI risks, but they are not the focus of this paper.
-In this section we focus the nascent private sector efforts related to testing and evaluation of advanced AI systems.
+Evaluation and testing are usually included in AI audits (Mökander et al. 2023), specifically, technical audits of AI systems; the two other types of AI audits include governance audits and application audits.
+Significant work has been conducted related to governance and application audits, and there are AI auditing frameworks that exist in these contexts at use in the private sector.23 However, evaluations in technical audits play